 “Daddy, how about you draw Hobbes?”

-This is a long-winded way to reiterate it’s the unexpected things (and my son, of course) that inspire me the most.
-Best part?
-He’s begun to draw along (heart melts).
+This is a long-winded way to reiterate it’s unexpected things (and my son, of course) that inspire me the most.
+Does it always lead to something innovative?
+Not always but it often enough does and the best part?
+He’s drawing along now (heart melts).